-The question that guides this work has been the same since the late 1980s: does the experience match what the project is promising?
+The question that has guided my work has been the same since the late 1980s: does the experience match what the project is promising?

 Princes Square in Glasgow opened in 1988 as a boutique shopping and dining destination.
-The development direction was already established when Michael Major joined the project: Covent Garden of the North, Charles Rennie Mackintosh as the design reference, five floors to be leased at a uniform rate regardless of level.
-The architect had the circulation.
-The brief was set.
-What remained was translating that intent into a coherent retail experience that could actually be built and that Glaswegians would recognise as theirs.
-Working across every surface, material, and detail the shopper would encounter, and translating that into a well-articulated direction across the whole centre, was the task.
-When revisited in 2015 the original design was largely unchanged, more than half the original tenants were still trading, and the centre was functioning as a community gathering place as much as a retail destination.
-Following new ownership in 2024 it has undergone full recovery, near-full occupancy, and renewed footfall.
-The original design and character held across thirty-seven years.
+Brought in before the centre opened to translate development intent into a retail experience Glaswegians would recognise as theirs.
+When revisited thirty years later, more than half the original tenants were still trading, the original design was largely unchanged, and the centre was functioning as a community gathering place as much as a retail destination.
+Following new ownership in 2024 it underwent full recovery, near-full occupancy, and renewed footfall.
+The original direction held across thirty-seven years of market cycles.

 Michael Major’s MDM thesis, Strategic Branded Experiences, investigated the integration of three-dimensional branding and neuroscience in the built environment.
 In 2003 he spoke at the International Conference on Thinking in Phoenix on Soul Emergence, an early articulation of how environments generate belonging, identity, and long-term human attachment to place.